amathestar/environment_analysis/README.md

 3. anomalies in the data.

 My analysis was done in R and it supports policy-making for climate adaptation and disaster management.
+View the report in the Quarto Mark down file.